Gleejr/Azure-network-protocols/README.md

 <p>
-36. Type in ipconfig /renew, this command will reassign the IP address to VM1 and show the traffic on Wireshark.
+36. Type "ipconfig /renew" in the Windows Powershell of VM1 to renew the IP address and observe DHCP traffic.
 </p>